frankhjung/article-github-actions/README.md

 We further explored Actions building a [Haskell ](https://github.com/frankhjung/haskell-gcd) project.
 Our expectation was that having to use GitHub virtual machines to manage a workflow would be slow.
 Consider what this means for our Haskell project above.
-A naive first approach was to use a custom [Haskell Docker](https://cloud.docker.com/u/frankhjung/repository/docker/frankhjung/haskell) image which contains all required build tools.
+A naïve first approach was to use a custom [Haskell Docker](https://cloud.docker.com/u/frankhjung/repository/docker/frankhjung/haskell) image which contains all required build tools.
 However, GitHub requires you to run Docker containers as `root`.
-This caused issues for [stack](https://www.haskellstack.org) when installing in project dependencies, as Stack won't update your cache as `root`.
-Instead we were forced to install stack into GitHub's supplied virtual machine.
+This caused issues for [Stack](https://www.haskellstack.org) when installing in project dependencies, as Stack won't update your cache as `root`.
+Instead we were forced to install Stack into GitHub's supplied virtual machine.
 And as there is no cache available in GitHub, this means we would need to:

 * Download and install Haskell Stack (unable to use custom Docker image)